szymooneq/Personal-Portfolio/README.md

 - responsive website design without using any CSS framework
 - using CSS modules
 - design created with Figma Software
-- hero section inspired by one of Astro landing page template
+- inspired by the Gridfolio Framer template and one of Astro's landing page example

 ## Tutorial and project structure